theCuriousObserver/CS-GO-Hack/README.md

 Memory class is copied from the following website :- https://github.com/cazzwastaken/pro-bhop/blob/master/cheat/memory.h The offsets are copied from the following website :- https://github.com/frk1/hazedumper/blob/master/csgo.hpp

 All hacks work well with each other.
+If a hack doesn't work then you need to update the offset.